sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 ) CSV ('hdlfs:///Nation/') ENCODING 'UTF_8' DELIMITED BY '|';
 ```

 Notice that directories are located using a 0-index.
-The "N_REGIONKEY" column is directory "$0" and subsequent directories would be $1, $2, ... $n.
+The `N_REGIONKEY` column is directory `$0` and subsequent directories would be `$1, $2, ... $n`.
 This tells the parser to look at these directory levels to find the value for the corresponding column name.
 The value is parsed from what is placed after the "=" in the directory name.

 Let's query our files.